MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental-preview.md

 ---
 # Understand New, Preview, Experimental, and Retired features in canvas apps

-With every release, we make changes and add features to make Power Apps Studio the best tool to fit your needs.
+With every release, we make changes and add features to make Power Apps the best tool to fit your needs.
 We move the product forward.

 At the same time, keeping your apps running smoothly is our top priority.
 Despite our best efforts, any change or improvement may unintentionally introduce a side effect, and your app might not work exactly the way it did before.

 To help balance improvement against impact on existing apps, we take features through a progression of stages.
-This allows you a chance to try out the feature and give us feedback, and for us to slowly roll out the feature starting with a small audience.
+This allows you a chance to try out the feature and give us feedback, and for us to slowly roll out the feature starting with a small audience and watching for any problems.
 This article describes this process and how you can control your exposure to features that are under development.

-At each stage, the number of people who use the feature increases, helping us to validate that the feature is what you need and that we're not introducing unintended side effects.
+At each stage, the number of people who use the feature increases, helping us to validate that the feature is what you need and that we're not introducing an unintended side effect.

 **Your feedback is critical to this process.**  Please post your feedback in the [Power Apps Community Forum](https://powerusers.microsoft.com/t5/PowerApps-Community/ct-p/PowerApps1).

 How long does a feature remain in each stage?
 This varies from feature to feature.
 We look at many factors, including the number of apps that use the feature, the number of issues reported, and how urgently the feature is needed.
 Features can remain in a stage for weeks to many months.
 We may also skip some stages if we don't believe it would be helpful.

+In short, the stages are:
+- **New:** These are new features that are generally available (GA), fully supported, and documented.
+These will generally be on by default for new apps, but may take time to deploy everywhere.
+Enable for existing apps on your own schedule.
+- **Preview:** These features are almost done and will be New soon.
+But at this stage there still may be some changes made.
+This is the last opportunity for feedback.
+These will generally be off by default and will be documented.
+These features are not GA, should not be used in production, and are covered by the [Preview terms of service](https://powerplatform.microsoft.com/legaldocs/supp-powerplatform-preview/).
+- **Experimental:** An early-stage "Preview", these truly are experiments and may never reach GA.
+We are assessing the value proposition and design of the feature, and the feature may radically change or be removed completely at any time.
+These features will be off by default and will generally not be documented.
+These features are not GA, should not be used in production, and are covered by the [Preview terms of service](https://powerplatform.microsoft.com/legaldocs/supp-powerplatform-preview/).
+- **Retired:** These are GA features but are on their way to being removed from the product.
+They are still fully supported and document, but we either have a new, better way to do the same thing or usage is low.
+Disable for existing apps on your own schedule.
+Generally, these features are off by default.

 ## New

+Enable **New** features for all your new apps, and enable for existing apps when you are ready.

 **New** features have been recently added to the product.
 They are generally available and fully supported.
 You can use **New** features with confidence.